JustSomeGuy1234/WrestlingEmpireCustomMusic/README.md

 Currently for version v1.2

 # Installation
-0. Download the latest release of the mod (found on the right side of this page)
+1. Download the latest release of the mod (found on the right side of this page)
-1. Run the executable called WrestlingEmpireCustomMusicPatcher.exe and a new window will appear.
+2. Run the executable called WrestlingEmpireCustomMusicPatcher.exe and a new window will appear.
-1. Find the Assembly-CSharp.dll file in the games folder.
+3. Find the Assembly-CSharp.dll file in the games folder.
     * This is probably Steam/Steamapps/Wrestling Empire/Wrestling Empire_Data/Managed/Assembly-CSharp.dll
     * A very easy way to get here is to go into Steam, right click Wrestling Empire, hover over manage and click "Browse local files".
       * Then simply go into Wrestling Empire_Data then Managed and it will be the top file if sorted alphabetically.
+    * Backup the file before you do the next step.
+You can just copy and paste the file and it will be named "- Copy"
+      * When restoring this file, just delete the current dll file and remove " - Copy" from the backup filename so it takes the modded one's place
-1. Drag and drop the assembly file onto the console window and press enter.
+4. Drag and drop the assembly file onto the console window and press enter.
 You may have to re-focus the window by clicking on it before pressing enter.

+# Updating
+0. Restore the original Assembly-CSharp.dll file.
+If you don't restore the original dll file, this will break the game and the files must be verified (see next bullet point)
+      * If you don't have a backup, go to Steam, right click the game, click Properties, click "Local Files" on the left side, and click "Verify integrity of game files"
+1. Follow installation instructions above.

 # How to add custom songs
 A new folder called Custom Music will be created in the StreamingAssets folder.
 This is in Wrestling Empire/Wrestling Empire_Data/StreamingAssets/
 Simply place your .wav, .mp3 and .ogg files in this folder and they will appear in the theme select in the editor the next time you start your game.

+# Uninstalling
+Either verify files through Steam, or overwrite the modded assembly file with your backup.
+You can then delete the Custom Music folder from StreamingAssets.

 # Issues
 Read through the open issues in the issues tab at the top left of the page.
 This is where issues are listed.
 Other than those...